De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD

 As already mentioned above, the fundamental matter degrees of freedom in the theory of strong interaction, the Quantum Chromodynamics, the quarks, can carry three different color charges.
-The color charge, denoted by $g(Q^2)$, depends on the negative square of transferred space-like four-momentum, $Q^2$, and the related fundamental coupling in QCD, $\alpha_s(Q^2)$, is defined in analogy to (\ref{ED_cnst}) as
+The color charge, denoted by $g(Q^2)$, depends on the square, $q^2$, of the transferred space-like four-momentum, via $Q^2=-q^2$, and the related fundamental coupling in QCD, $\alpha_s(Q^2)$, defined in analogy to (\ref{ED_cnst}) as,

-and changes with $Q^2$, a reason for which is is termed to as ``running''.
-In fitting the meson spectra by the mass formula in (\ref{mass-frla}), an estimate for $g(Q^2)$ and therefore for the running coupling constant of QCD, $\alpha_s(Q^2)$, can be obtained by virtue of our equation (\ref{b_cotangenta}).
-However, in the latter, in case of color charges, their number, $N_c$, has to be accounted for, leading to,